Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Fort Lauderdale varies significantly throughout the year.

-The wetter season lasts 4.6 months, from May 22 to October 11, with a greater than 39% chance of a given day being a wet day.
-The chance of a wet day peaks at 63% on June 19.
+The wetter season lasts 4.6 months, from May 23 to October 12, with a greater than 39% chance of a given day being a wet day.
+The month with the most wet days in Fort Lauderdale is August, with an average of 18.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 63% on June 19.
+The month with the most days of rain alone in Fort Lauderdale is August, with an average of 18.5 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 63% on June 20.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Fort Lauderdale experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Fort Lauderdale.
-The most rain falls during the 31 days centered around June 17, with an average total accumulation of 6.4 inches.
+The month with the most rain in Fort Lauderdale is June, with an average rainfall of 6.3 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.